-"California Landscape" – a work in pastel tones and partially intense luminous colors
+"California Landscape" – a pastel-toned and partially intensely luminous work

 Dana Bartlett